Didifred/godot-3d-mannequin/README.md

 - Initial camera movement from top wide view to focus near the front of the player using bezier curve 3D and a cubic in-out temporal easing.
 - Then camera turn around player to look at his back using exponential in-out easing
-- If the user move before end of the animation, smooth transition from the intro camera animation to the 3rd view camera system.
+- If the user move before end of the intro animation, smooth transition from the intro camera animation to the 3rd view camera system.

 ___